General Information About Childhood Craniopharyngioma

 There are no known risk factors for childhood craniopharyngioma.

 Craniopharyngiomas are rare in children younger than 2 years of age and are most often diagnosed in children aged 5 to 14 years.
-It is not known what causes these tumors to form.
+It is not known what causes these tumors.

 Signs of childhood craniopharyngioma include vision changes and slow growth.